G-Polyverse-Jack/ZDoom-Launcher/FULL_USER_GUIDE.md

 You will also come across menus in which you have to enter an input that is requested.
 Example:

-	Type the name of the profile file form the list without extension _
+	Type the name of the profile file from the list without extension _

 This means that you need to type the value you are requested and then enter it.
-This time the input is case sensitive and you shoud type exactly, taking care of spaces and symbols, your desired input.
+This time the input is case sensitive and you should type exactly, taking care of spaces and symbols, your desired input.
 If you would like to go back, you will usually see the current value selected or a list of values, which you can copy and paste it by selecting it with the mouse.
 Sometimes entering blank values can trigger some errors that will reset the input to the last selected.